Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 4: Prepare the Azure virtual network and Contoso Active Directory for deployment of SAP NetWeaver

-In this task, you will prepare Azure virtual network and Contoso Active Directory for deployment of SAP Netweaver.
+In this task, you will prepare Azure virtual network and Contoso Active Directory for deployment of SAP NetWeaver.
 In particular, you will:

 -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific computer, users, and group objects.